 Today, Joan Lunden is stronger than ever!
 The 67-year-old star often steps out looking pretty in pink and her color choice is more than just a fashion preference, though, it's indicative of how she's changed her life since her 2014 breast cancer diagnosis.
 Now, she's cancer-free and proud to raise awareness.
 "I'm doing fabulous because I am done with all of my treatment," she recently said.
 "The silver lining of that very tough battle is that I got sent on a new mission."

-Closer Weekly caught up with Joan at the Breast Cancer Research Foundation New York Symposium and Awards on Thursday, Oct.
-19, where the former Good Morning America host spoke in support of her new purpose — advocating for breast cancer research and awareness.
+Closer Weekly caught up with Joan at the Breast Cancer Research Foundation New York Symposium and Awards in October, where the former Good Morning America host spoke in support of her new purpose — advocating for breast cancer research and awareness.
 Having cancer "definitely changes you," she admitted, but beating the illness has brought her full circle.
 "I am the daughter of a cancer surgeon, who always thought I would be a doctor," she explained.

 Joan and her husband, Jeff.
 (Photo Credit: Getty Images)